Quantization for LLM: A HW/SW Co-Design Perspective

 I. Number Representation

-Given the importance of quantization on modern deep learning hardware, I think it is necessary for me to explain “How a Multiply-Accumulate (MAC), the key operation of deep learning, is carried out on hardware under different number representations.”
-Because a MAC consists of multiplication and addition, I will talk about the hardware implication of these two primitive operations under integer and floating-point representations.
+Given the importance of hardware efficiency for LLMs, it is useful to understand how a Multiply-Accumulate (MAC), the key operation in LLM training and inference, is carried out on hardware.
+Because a MAC consists of multiplication and addition, I will discuss the hardware implication of these two primitive operations under integer and floating-point representation.

 Consider two normal floating-point numbers \(\mathrm{F}_{1}\) and \(\mathrm{F}_{2}\,\):